DarkRX1/DarkRX1/README.md

 ## `$ whoami`

-I'm **DarkRX**, a cybersecurity student and developer interested in understanding what happens beneath the surface of the systems we use.
+I'm **DarkRX**, a cybersecurity student and developer interested in understanding how systems actually work beneath the surface.

-I spend most of my time around **security, networking, Linux, and systems programming** — learning by building things, testing them against reality, and figuring out where my assumptions were wrong.
+My interests sit between **cybersecurity, networking, Linux, systems programming, and software engineering**.
+I learn best by building things, testing them against real systems, finding where my assumptions were wrong, and improving from there.

-I don't just want to know how to run a tool.
+I don't just want to know how to use security tools.
+I want to understand the protocols, code, operating systems, networks, and engineering decisions underneath them.

-I want to understand **why it works**.
+> **Understand the system.
+Test the assumptions.
+Follow the evidence.**

 <br>